 WRC-27 agenda item 1.15 focuses on the identification of new or modified frequency bands for the Space Research Service (SRS) (space-to-space) for future development of communications on the lunar surface and between lunar orbit and lunar surface, as outlined in Resolution 680 (WRC-23).
 It calls for studies addressing technical, operational, and regulatory considerations in the frequency bands 390-406.1 MHz, 420-430 MHz, and 440-450 MHz, limited to outside the shielded zone of the Moon (SZM), as well as in the bands 2 400-2 690 MHz, 3 500-3 800 MHz, 5 150-5 570 MHz, 5 570-5 725 MHz, 5 775-5 925 MHz, 7 190-7 235 MHz, 8 450-8 500 MHz, and 25.25-28.35 GHz.
 These studies aim to support the growing global interest in lunar exploration for conducting scientific discovery and space exploration activities in lunar orbit and on the lunar surface.

 The goal is to address the lunar spectrum needs while ensuring that the SRS does not interfere with radiocommunication services, as specified in recognizing g) to n) of Resolution 680 (WRC-23), and with the RAS on the Earth and in the SZM in the same, adjacent, or nearby bands.
 This aims to assist countries in developing communication systems on the Moon and in its vicinity, promote technological advancements, and ensure compatibility with existing services.
+ITU-R studies undertaken focused on both systems operating on the lunar surface and systems on the lunar surface communicating to/from lunar-orbiting satellites as illustrated in Table 1 (Source: Report ITU-R SA.2553).
+Finally, regulatory provisions to enable the coordination and notification of stations operating on the lunar surface were studied.

+TABLE 1

+Envisaged concept of operations of spectrum use for SRS systems in the lunar environment